 We happen to have the Nutrimill Classic Electric Grain Mill.
 Now many years later, we’re still very happy with the purchase, and it gets used a-lot.

 The typical flour mill contains two hard abrasive surfaces that face each other – which spin at high speed separated by a very tiny (adjustable) distance, and grinds grain to a powder (flour).

 With our flour mill, 1 cup of wheat berries will grind (mill) into just about 2 cups of flour.
-We use about 2 cups of wheat berries (about 3.5 cups of flour) while making bread.
+We use about 2 cups of wheat berries (approx. 3.5 cups of flour) while making bread.

-Most whole grains, when stored properly (cool and dry), can last for decades.
+Most whole grains, when stored properly (cool and dry), will last for decades.
 They do not begin to spoil or lose nutritional value until the grain is cracked or milled.
 This is why we only mill what we need immediately before baking – for optimum freshness.

-The sky is the limit with regards to the bread recipes that you might use or what you decide to throw into the bread – enabling all sorts of flavors and textures.
+The sky is the limit with regards to the bread recipes that you might use, or what you decide to throw into the bread – enabling all sorts of flavors and textures.